How Many International Airport In India? Know the Exact answer here!

 The number of airports in India is increasing rapidly.
 The country has 35 airports as of January 2023 and this number is expected to grow to 41 by 2024.
 Currently, the busiest airport in India is the Indira Gandhi International Airport in Delhi which handled over 40 million passengers in 2015.

 How Many International Airports Are There In India

-According to Airport Authority of India seventeen international airports in India as on date.
+According to the Airport Authority of India, seventeen international airports in India as of date.

 There are around 35 international airports in India.
-These airports are spread across the country and cater to both domestic and international flights.
+These airports are spread nationwide and cater to domestic and international flights.
 Some of the most popular airports in India include Mumbai, Delhi, Bangalore, and Hyderabad.

 How Many International Airports Are There in India?
 There are 35 international airports in India.
 These are:

 - Netaji Subhash Chandra Bose International Airport, Kolkata

 - Sardar Vallabh Bhai Patel International Airport, Ahmedabad

 - Guru Ram Dass Jee International Airport, Amritsar

 - Kozhikode Airport, Calicut